 Students have the right and opportunity to air any grievances (academic and non-academic) they may have with a faculty or staff member.
 Students are first encouraged to speak directly with the faculty or staff member to determine an appropriate resolution.
-If the problem is not resolved between the student and the individual, the student is encouraged to contact the Office of Student Affairs (350 Georgiadis Hall), Parham Road Campus, 804-523-5296), who will review Policy 1-12 (Student Grievance) with the student.
+If the problem is not resolved between the student and the individual, the student is encouraged to contact the Office of Student Affairs (350 Georgiadis Hall), Parham Road Campus, (804) 523-5296), who will review Policy 1-12 (Student Appeal of Academic and/or Administrative Decisions) with the student.

-Policy 1-12 (Student Grievance) in its entirety can be found in the Office of Student Affairs, in the Student Handbook and at www.reynolds.edu/studentaffairs/policy.htm.
+Policy 1-12 (Student Appeal of Academic and/or Administrative Decisions) in its entirety can be found in the Office of Student Affairs, in the Student Handbook and at reynolds.edu/studentaffairs/policy.htm.